justinegeffen/showcase/demo/docs/011_tertiary_analysis_data_studios.md

 ## Analyse RNAseq data in Data Studios

 You can use Data Studios to perform bespoke analysis on the results of upstream workflows.
-For example, we can run the nf-core/rnaseq workflow to quantify gene expression, followed by nf-core/differentialabundance to derive differential expression statistics, and then use Data Studios to interrogate and visualize the results of those analyses.
+For example, you can run the nf-core/rnaseq workflow to quantify gene expression, followed by nf-core/differentialabundance to derive differential expression statistics, and then use Data Studios to interrogate and visualize the results of those analyses.

-As an example, we have run RNAseq results through the nf-core/differentialabundance pipeline and created a new data studio session with these results from the cloud mounted into the session to perform further analysis.
-One of these outputs is a Shiny application, which we can deploy for interactive analysis.
+As an example, in this example RNAseq results have been run through the nf-core/differentialabundance pipeline and a new data studio session was created with these results from the cloud mounted into the session to perform further analysis.
+One of these outputs is a Shiny application, which can be deployed for interactive analysis.

 /// details | Presenter's Note